Otto background

 In an effort to honor and bring together the AAPI community and its allies, the Smithsonian Asian Pacific American Center created 'Bravespace, a compilation of original songs, sounds, and meditations created by Asian American women and non-binary artists and musicians.'
 The compilation offers listeners a sweet reprieve from stress and trauma so they can reflect, grieve, heal, and grow.

 Liz Ozust: Liz manages the People Business Partner team at Automox.
-Her team works closely with different parts of the business to build and support People solutions that engage employees to do their best work and empowers a collaborative and fun distributed culture.
+Her team works closely with different parts of the business to build and support People solutions that engage employees to do their best work and empower a collaborative and fun distributed culture.

 Now, without further ado, let's dig in.